 The Art Development class is for students who would like to focus on advancing their media specific abilities.
 The class will help students develop their ideas, techniques, use of media, and a level of production needed for artistic careers.

-Advanced Place ement (AP) 017
+Open Art 017

 Credit: 0.5

 Grade Level: 10-12

-Prerequisite: Art Foundations, a choice of a Tier 2 class, a choice of a tier 3 class, all with a 2.0 or better
+Prerequisite: Art Foundations, a choice of a Tier 2 class, and a choice of Tier 3 class, all with a 2.0 or better